emiago/sipgox/README.md

 ## Phone

-Phone is wrapper that can make you to build fast phone, create/receive SIP call, handle RTP/RTCP.
-It uses `sipgo.Dialog` and adds **media handling** on top.
+Phone is wrapper that allows you to build phone in couple of lines.
+Then you can quickly create/receive SIP call, handle RTP/RTCP, etc...
+It uses `sipgo.Dialog` and `media` package.

-It has specific design, and it can not be used for full softphone build.
+*NOTE*: It has specific design for testing, and it can not be used for full softphone build.

 ### Dialer